SWPSCO/nockster/siger-js/README.md

 ### Notes

-- Web Serial only works in Chrome/Edge/Opera
+- WebHID/Web Serial only works in Chrome/Edge/Opera
-- Web Serial requires secure context (HTTPS or localhost)
+- WebHID/Web Serial requires secure context (HTTPS or localhost)
-- Browser will prompt user to select serial port
+- Browser will prompt user to select a device
 - Only one connection per device at a time
 - All integers (u16, u32, u64) use varint encoding in postcard